A Feedee's Sonnets

 O! bitter turn, to show me such scorn,

-To grant my wish, but not my love's release.
+To grant my wish, but not my heart’s release.

-For she, the one who fills him plump and worn,
+For she, who packs him full and leaves him worn,

 Doth now belong to time, to age's crease.